Canon G1 X Mark II vs Panasonic GX8

 It is notable that the GX8 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
+Both the G1X Mark II and the GX8 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the GX8 was followed by the Panasonic GX9.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon G1 X Mark II better than the Panasonic GX8 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.